 Liquid Cooling System

-In a liquid cooling system mostly water-based coolant is preferred as a coolant.
-Coolant is circulated through the hot engine, during this process the excess heat from the engine is transferred to the coolant resulting in decreasing engines temperature and increasing coolants temperature.
+In a liquid cooling system, mostly water-based coolant is preferred as a coolant.
+Coolant is circulated through the hot engine, during this process the excess heat from the engine is transferred to the coolant resulting in decreasing the engine’s temperature and increasing the coolant’s temperature.

-The hot coolant is now run through the radiator (system comprising of fins and tubes with a huge exterior surface area).
+The hot coolant is now run through the radiator (a system comprised of fins and tubes with a huge exterior surface area).
 Here, the coolant gives out the excess heat and cools down.
-When the automobile is in moving state the excess heat is dissipated in to the surrounding air by blowing the hot air into the outer atmosphere.
-But when the engine is turned on and automobile is in stationary state then the with the help of fan present in the radiator, hot air is blown into the to outer atmosphere, which results in dissipating the heat.
+When the automobile is in a moving state the excess heat is dissipated into the surrounding air by blowing the hot air into the outer atmosphere.
+But when the engine is turned on and the automobile is in the stationary state then with the help of a fan present in the radiator, hot air is blown into the outer atmosphere, which results in dissipating the heat.

 Air Cooling System

-In some of the automobiles, the engine is equipped with the duct around it so that continuous cool air can be circulated through this duct and prevent the engine from getting heated up.
+In some automobiles, the engine is equipped with a duct around it so that continuous cool air can be circulated through this duct and prevent the engine from getting heated up.

-The cooling system plays an important role in maintaining engines temperature and preventing it from getting damaged.
+The cooling system plays an important role in maintaining the engine’s temperature and preventing it from getting damaged.
 It is important to maintain the cooling system of your automobile in good condition.
-In a way, the cooling system enhances engines performance and maintains your automobile in good condition.
+In a way, the cooling system enhances engine performance and maintains your automobile in good condition.